Olen/home-assistant-skisporet/README.md

 > **Note**
 >
 > Skisporet reports last preparation as something like "X days and Y hours ago".
 To try to keep a consistent sensor value, this "timestamp" is converted to a datetime-object with minutes and seconds set to zero.
+>
+> If last prep was more than 14 days ago, skipsoret only reports it as "More than 14 days ago".
+This integration will the always set the timestamp to Jan.
+1. 2000. when it receives that update.

 <a href="https://www.buymeacoffee.com/olatho" target="_blank">